Nag Panchami: The Serpent Connect

-Each of our festivals bring us closer to nature and the other beings.
-Right after celebrating the monsoons with Hariyali Teej – a festival of prosperity and showing gratitude for the rains; we also acknowledge and honour the clan of mystical creatures known as serpents of Sarp (in Sanskrit).
+Each of our festivals brings us closer to nature and the other beings.
+Right after celebrating the monsoons with Hariyali Teej – a festival of prosperity and showing gratitude for the rains; we also acknowledge and honor the clan of mystical creatures known as serpents of Sarp (in Sanskrit).

 Sage Patanjali, who gifted us with the famous Yog Sutras, is also known to be a manifestation of the serpent of eternity.

-Naga Panchami – a day when we worship Nagas or snakes on the fifth day of bright half of lunar month of Shravana.
+Naga Panchami – a day when we worship Nagas or snakes on the fifth day of the bright half of the lunar month of Shravana.
 It is observed throughout India, Nepal, and other countries where Hindu adherents live.
-Some Indian states, such as Rajasthan and Gujarat, celebrate this festival Krishna Paksha(descending moon days) of the same month.
+Some Indian states, such as Rajasthan and Gujarat, celebrate this festival Krishna Paksha(descending moon days) in the same month.

-Secondly in the mental/spiritual realm, snake also represents the Kundalini Shakti (the 7 energy chakras) and is the ornament of Lord Shiva.
+Secondly in the mental/spiritual realm, the snake also represents the Kundalini Shakti (the 7 energy chakras) and is the ornament of Lord Shiva.
 It’s a metaphor depicting uncontrolled desires which can be checked through the practice of Yog.
 Matsya Purana also mentions that Lord Shiva should be garlanded with snakes.

 It is also said to represent the endless cycle of birth and regeneration.
-In vedic schools, Sarpa (snake) were also used to express the flow/ wave of Energy; another example of the closely woven educational system that creates wholistic learning in sync with the environment.
+In Vedic schools, Sarpa (snake) was also used to express the flow/ wave of Energy; another example of the closely woven educational system that creates wholistic learning in sync with the environment.

-You can chose to celebrate the way that agrees with you, but don’t forget the essence of the festival which is to respect this beautiful and mysterious species.
+You can choose to celebrate the way that agrees with you, but don’t forget the essence of the festival which is to respect this beautiful and mysterious species.